RedisLabs/redislabs-docs/content/rs/security/admin-console-security/ldap.md

 		- **ldap_filter:** the filter used to search for users
 		- **ldap_bind_dn:** The distinguished name for the user that will be used to authenticate to the LDAP server.
     		- **ldap_password:** The password used for the user specified in ldap_bind_dn
-1. Import the saslauthd configuration into Redis Enterprise using the below command
+1. Import the saslauthd configuration into Redis Enterprise using the below command.
+This will distribute the configuration to all nodes in the cluster.
 ```sh
 rladmin cluster config saslauthd_ldap_conf <path_to_saslauthd.conf>
 ```
 {{< note >}}
 If this is a new server installation, for this command to work, a cluster must be set up already.
 {{< /note >}}
-1. If this is a new server installation, for this command to work, a cluster must be set up already.
+1. Restart `saslauthd`
 ```sh
 sudo supervisorctl restart saslauthd
 ```